Also known as:Fecal Lactoferrin; Stool Lactoferrin; Fecal WBC Non-microscopic

 When is it ordered?

-Symptoms of intestinal inflammation will vary from person to person and over time.
+Signs and symptoms of intestinal inflammation will vary from person to person and over time.
 They may include one or more of the following:

 - Bloody or watery diarrhea